 Amy Sidwar-Seaver graduated from George Mason University in 1999 with a B.A. in English and a concentration in cultural studies.

-Amy, who takes special interest in sport horses, laminitis cases, and foal development, completed the American Association of Professional Farriers (APF-I) certification in 2019, and maintains membership with the American Farriers Association.
+Sidwar-Seaver, who takes special interest in sport horses, laminitis cases, and foal development, completed the American Association of Professional Farriers (APF-I) certification in 2019, and maintains membership with the American Farriers Association.

-When she is not working, she enjoys riding her own horses, spending time with family and friends, and acquiring new skills.
+When not working, she enjoys riding her own horses, spending time with family and friends, and acquiring new skills.
 She completed the Accredited Professional exam for Leadership in Energy and Environmental Design (LEED) in 2010, making her the only LEED AP farrier she knows.